dfinity/portal/docs/tutorials/hackathon-prep-course/7-obtaining-cycles.md

 dfx ledger --network ic balance
 ```

 After you have your ICP tokens ready, you will need to create a cycles wallet if you haven't already.
-To check and see if your identity already has a cycles wallet on the mainnet, you can use the following command to retrieve the current wallet addresses for your identity:
+To check and see if your identity already has a cycles wallet on the mainnet, you can use the following command:

 ```
 dfx identity --ic get-wallet